mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 Use the `-f` option to write the weight vector to a file named after its argument.
 For testing purposes or to resume training, one can load a weight vector using  the `-i` option.

 `--readable_model` is identical to `-f`, except that the model is output in a human readable format.

+`--save_per_pass` saves the model after every pass over the data.
+This is useful for early stopping.

 `--intput_feature_regularizer`, `--output_feature_regularizer_binary`, `--output_feature_regularizer_text` are analogs of `-i`, `-f`, and `--readable_model` for batch optimization where want to do _per feature_ regularization.
 This is advanced, but allows efficient simulation of online learning with a batch optimizer.